Petar Palić: Medjugorje phenomenon

-Palić visited Medjugorje prior to becoming a bishop of Mostar-Duvno motivated by curiosity, friendly contacts and admiration for the faithful who come there.
+Palić visited Medjugorje before becoming a bishop of Mostar-Duvno motivated by curiosity, friendly contacts and admiration for the faithful who come there.
 In an interview from September 2020, Palić emphasised that the revelation ended with the death of the last apostle and after Jesus' end of earthly life.
 He further stated that "it is not necessary to expect some new revelation that would relate to the fundamental human condition in the connection to salvation and redemption".

 On 8 December 2020, Bishop Palić celebrated a mass in the celebration of the Immaculate Conception in Medjugorje, along with Apostolic Visitator Archbishop Henryk Hoser and the parish priest, friar Marinko Šakota, and several other priests.
 He was invited to celebrate this mass by Hoser, who was given the jurisdiction of the Medjugorje parish by Pope Francis.
 Palić emphasized that his arrival to Medjugorje shouldn't be interpreted as a recognition of the alleged apparitions which according to Pope Francis still require examination and that the Catholic Church has not recognized the alleged apparitions as authentic.

-So far, Palić hasn't made position on Medjugorje public.
-However, a report from Deutsche Welle stated that Palić holds similar views as his predecessor Perić.
+So far, Palić hasn't made the position in Medjugorje public.
+A report from Deutsche Welle stated that Palić holds similar views as his predecessor Perić.